samjulien/blog/_posts/2018-05-20-getting-started-with-the-new-webvr-api.markdown

 ## What You Will Build

-In this article, you will build an application that allows users to login with their Google account and then be taken into a 3D world where the user sees their name floating in space.
+In this article, you will build an application that allows users to log in with their Google account and then be taken into a 3D world where the user sees their name floating in space.

 ## Setting Up Auth0